HTTPArchive/almanac.httparchive.org/src/content/en/2022/webassembly.md

 authors: [ColinEberhardt]
 reviewers: [binji, RReverser]
 analysts: [JamieWhitMac]
-editors: []
+editors: [tunetheweb]
 translators: []
-#ColinEberhardt_bio: TODO
+ColinEberhardt_bio: Colin is Technology Director at <a hreflang="en" href="https://www.scottlogic.com/">Scott Logic</a> and is a prolific technical author, blogger and speaker on a range of technologies.
+He is a board member of <a hreflang="en" href="https://www.finos.org/">FINOS</a>, which is encouraging open source collaboration in the financial sector.
+He is also very active on GitHub, contributing to a number of different projects.
 results: https://docs.google.com/spreadsheets/d/11jyABro0fKtuN6INnYP9pJlv5QWwp0jfJyTsGfKgScg/
-featured_quote: TODO
+featured_quote: Despite being a niche technology, WebAssembly is already adding value to the web.
+There are a number of web applications that benefit greatly from this technology.
-featured_stat_1: TODO
+featured_stat_1: 383
-featured_stat_label_1: TODO
+featured_stat_label_1: Unique WebAssembly binarys discovered
-featured_stat_2: TODO
+featured_stat_2: 34.9%
-featured_stat_label_2: TODO
+featured_stat_label_2: Mobile sites using Amazon IVS
-featured_stat_3: TODO
+featured_stat_3: 72.8%
-featured_stat_label_3: TODO
+featured_stat_label_3: Modules using Emscripten
-unedited: true
 ---

 ## Introduction

-WebAssembly (or Wasm) is a relative newcomer to the family of web technologies (JavaScript, HTML, CSS), becoming an officially recognized W3C standard in December 2019.
+WebAssembly—or Wasm—is a relative newcomer to the family of web technologies (JavaScript, HTML, CSS), becoming an officially recognized W3C standard in December 2019.

 WebAssembly introduces a new runtime into the browser, one which works alongside, and in close collaboration, with the JavaScript runtime.
 It is relatively lightweight in comparison, with a small instruction set and a strict isolation model (WebAssembly has no I/O by default).
-One of the primary motivators for developing WebAssembly was to provide a compilation target for a wide range of programming languages (C++, Rust, Go etc…), allowing developers to write new web applications, or port existing applications, with a wider toolset.
+One of the primary motivators for developing WebAssembly was to provide a compilation target for a wide range of programming languages (C++, Rust, Go etc.), allowing developers to write new web applications, or port existing applications, with a wider toolset.

 High-profile examples of WebAssembly include its <a hreflang="en" href="https://blog.chromium.org/2019/06/webassembly-brings-google-earth-to-more.html">use within Google Earth</a>, where the C++ desktop application is now available within the browser, <a hreflang="en" href="https://www.figma.com/blog/webassembly-cut-figmas-load-time-by-3x/">Figma</a>, a browser-based design tool that enjoyed significant performance improvements using this technology, and most recently <a hreflang="en" href="https://web.dev/ps-on-the-web/">Photoshop</a> which uses WebAssembly for similar reasons.

 ## Methodology

 WebAssembly is a compilation target, distributed as binary modules.
 For this reason, we face a number of challenges when analyzing its usage on the web.
-The 2021 Web Almanac, which is the first edition that included WebAssembly, includes a <a hreflang="en" href="https://almanac.httparchive.org/en/2021/webassembly#methodology">detailed section on the methodology used</a>, and related caveats.
+The 2021 Web Almanac, which is the first edition that included WebAssembly, includes a [detailed section on the methodology used](../2021/webassembly#methodology), and related caveats.
 The findings here, in the 2022 edition, followed the same methodology.
 The only enhancement added is a mechanism for determining the language used to author WebAssembly modules.
 The accuracy of that analysis is covered in more detail in the respective section.

 ## How widely is WebAssembly being used?

 We found 3,204 confirmed WebAssembly requests on desktop and 2,777 on mobile.
 Those modules are used across 2,524 domains on desktop and 2,216 domains on mobile, which represents 0.06% and 0.04% of all domains on desktop and mobile correspondingly.

 This represents a modest drop in the number of modules we discovered in the crawl, a reduction of 16% for desktop and 12% mobile requests.
-This doesn’t necessarily mean WebAssembly is in decline, when interpreting this change it is worth noting the following:
+This doesn't necessarily mean WebAssembly is in decline, when interpreting this change it is worth noting the following:

-* While you can use WebAssembly to create all sorts of web-based content, its main benefit is found in more complex line-of-business applications with large codebases, that are often many years old (e.g. Google Earth, Photoshop, AutoCAD).
-These web ‘apps’ are not as numerous as the websites, and are not always available to the Almanac ‘crawl’.
+- While you can use WebAssembly to create all sorts of web-based content, its main benefit is found in more complex line-of-business applications with large codebases, that are often many years old (e.g. Google Earth, Photoshop, AutoCAD).
+These web 'apps' are not as numerous as the websites, and are not always available to the Almanac crawl, which is primarily based on home pages where WebAssembly may be less prevalent.
-* As seen in a later section, much of the WebAssembly usage we see comes from a relatively small number of 3rd party libraries.
+- As we shall see in a later section, much of the WebAssembly usage we see comes from a relatively small number of third-party libraries.
 As a result, a small change in any one of those libraries will have a significant impact on the number of modules we find.

 We found slightly fewer (-13%) WebAssembly modules served to mobile browsers.
-This isn’t a reflection on the WebAssembly capabilities of mobile browsers, which generally have excellent support.
+This isn't a reflection on the WebAssembly capabilities of mobile browsers, which generally have excellent support.
 Rather, it is likely due to the standard practice of [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), where in these cases the more advanced features that require WebAssembly are not supported for mobile users.

 {{ figure_markup(
   caption="Number of Wasm responses.",